 Usually abusers are extremely jealous and possessive of you, and may question you about how your time is spent and with whom, what was said, and may probe for details about any friend's background.
 They will also accuse you of flirting with every man you come in contact with, or of looking at a complete stranger and encouraging them to pay attention to you.
 Of course, you have done no such thing, but convincing the abuser of that is pointless.
 The abuser will explain their jealousy away with declarations of love.
 "If I didn't love you so much, I wouldn't care who you saw, or what you did."

-Everything in a relationship with an abuser is one-way- the abuser's way.
+Everything in a relationship with an abuser is "one-way" which is the abuser's way.
 What an abuser requires of you, he does not expect of himself.
 The rules that he applies to you do not apply to him.
 When you do something to break the rules it is a "cardinal sin."
 However, when he breaks the same rule he finds justification for it.
 Or so he thinks.

 5.)
 A sudden violent temper over the smallest of things

 They can be very charming and charismatic when you first meet them And they can fake this personality for the entire dating period so you have no idea what is lurking beneath.
 To you and to everyone else you will think you have found your "Prince Charming," not knowing that once you have committed to them, their REAL personality will surface and you will think you married a complete stranger.
 We call them Dr. Jekyll and Mr. Hyde.
 They have two completely different personalities and the abusive controlling one is the REAL one.

 7.)
 They are verbally abusive, but not right away